Ameerusa86/Car-Rental-Agency/README.md

 ### Upcoming Updates
 * Authentication using Next-Auth or Clerk JS
 * Connect to Mongo DB using Mongoose or Prisma
-* REST API to CRUD cars
+* REST API to CRUD carss